Your new design will be uploaded in:

 INTENT

-• invite engaging visitors to Rufford Park, who may inspire the children to consider history-related careers in the future – such as archaeologist Dr Diane Davies (the UK’s foremost expert on the Ancient Maya), local historian Carlo Harrison (archivist for the Aireborough Historical Society) and historical theatre groups such as Matthew Bellwood (SomeStories).
+• Engage with visitors to Rufford Park, who will inspire them to consider history-related careers in the future – such as archaeologist Dr Diane Davies (the UK’s foremost expert on the Ancient Maya), local historian Carlo Harrison (archivist for the Aireborough Historical Society) and historical theatre groups such as Matthew Bellwood (SomeStories).

 IMPLEMENTATION